Welcome to part two of this dairy free series!

 - Pure Protein Plant Based – getting samples next week, so I’ll update!

-Other Dairy Free Products
+Other Dairy Free Products for Beginners

 Beyond milks and protein powders, there are a bevvy of other products on the market now for cheese and yogurt.
 I’ve certainly tested out some of these over the years and found they’re great in moderation to make things like pizza, a cheesey mac option or when you’re really jonesing for ice cream.But I’m always digging in to the label to ensure there isn’t carageen as noted above and to see what else had to be included to make it actually taste good.
 Sometimes the ingredient list is worth it once in awhile, but mostly after you’ve been dairy free for more than a few months, you’ll stop craving a lot of those old foods and find it’s better just to eat whole foods.